Knee Compression Sleeve

 • Adjustable Knee Sleeves:

-Adjustable knee sleeves feature straps or fasteners that allow for customizable compression and fit.
-This type of sleeve can be tightened or loosened according to individual comfort and support requirements, providing a tailored solution for varying stages of recovery.
+Adjustable knee sleeves feature Velcro straps or fasteners that allow for customizable compression and fit.
+This type of sleeve can be tightened or loosened according to individual comfort and knee support requirements, providing a tailored solution for varying stages of recovery.

 When not to use a knee sleeve